Rhinoplasty Surgery or Nose Job

 You can go for short walks after 7 days and then jog for the next two weeks followed by running after 4 weeks.
 After 4 weeks you may go back to light physical exercise (hydraulic weights preferable).
 Any high impact classes or F45 classes, you need to wait between 8-12 weeks based on your individual recommendations.

-A Rhinoplasty will take two weeks for a near full recovery.
+A Rhinoplasty will take two weeks for recovery.
 Most of our patients return to work or university after two weeks.

 A Rhinoplasty can be done as Day or Overnight surgery, depending on each case and individual.
 The expected downtime is 14 days.

-Rhinoplasty is commonly combined with other procedures such as eyelid surgery, facelift surgery, and chin implants for overall facial rejuvenation.
+Rhinoplasty is commonly combined with other procedures such as eyelid surgery, facelift surgery, and chin implants.

 As with any surgery, there are some risks involved with rhinoplasty.
 Some potential complications include: